bcatalfo/toastfinancial/README.md

 - - - Dropdowns for help and resources and about us
 - - - - Add the arrow svg
 - - - - - Animate the arrow when you hover over the dropdown
-- - - - Make the dropdown look nicer with CSS
 - - - Switch to business version when you click on business
 - Deploy to toastfinancial.com
 - Set up automatic deployment